 There are many parameters you can use in search views.
 Most of them are pretty self-explanatory, but here are some of the lesser known.

 - Unassigned tasks - enter "Nobody" in the Assignee field

 - Tasks in no projects - enter "No Project" in the Projects field

-- Tasks with no tags - enter “No Tags” in the Tags field
+- Tasks with specific tags - choose "Has tags" or "Has all of these tags" in the Tags filter

-- Not parameter - use the “Not Tagged With” or the “Not In Projects” fields to find all tasks not in associated to tags or projects
+- No parameter - use the "No Tags" or the "No Project" fields to find all tasks that are not associated with a tag or a project

-- Assigned By - use the Assigned By field to find tasks assigned by a specific Member or Guest
+- Assigned by - use the Assigned by filter to find tasks assigned by a specific member or guest

-- Completion Date - use the Completion Date field to find all tasks completed in the last X days
+- Completion date - use the Completion date filter to find all tasks completed in the last X days

-- Tasks with specific due dates - use the Due, Completion, Creation, or Modification Date fields to select “Between” to find tasks within a certain timeframe, or “On” to show tasks from a specific date
+- Tasks with specific due dates - use the Due, Start, Completion, Creation, or Modification date fields to select "Between" to find tasks within a certain timeframe, or "On" to show tasks from a specific date